 Xie Xide ’49, physicist and former president of Fudan University in China

 Sylvia Plath ’55, poet; author of The Bell Jar and Ariel

 Gloria Steinem ’56, founder of Ms. magazine and noted feminist writer

 Marilyn Carlson Nelson ’61, former chairman and CEO of the Carlson Companies and former chair of the National Women’s Business Council

 Victoria Chan Palay ’65, a neurobiologist and former Olympic athlete

 Jane Harman ’66, former U.S. Representative from California; head of the Woodrow Wilson International Center for Scholars

-Juliet Taylor ’67, casting director for more than 60 movies, including Woody Allen’s films
+Juliet Taylor ’67, casting director for more than 100 movies, including Taxi Driver and Woody Allen’s films